lildude/ha-addon-teslamate/DOCS.md

 ```

-From the addon Info tab, click "Open Web UI", enter the Tesla API access and refresh tokens if you haven't already, and then go to TeslaMate's Settings.
+From the add-on Info tab, click "Open Web UI", enter the Tesla API access and refresh tokens if you haven't already, and then go to TeslaMate's Settings.
 Scroll to the very bottom and set each of the URLs to the URL you use to access your Home Assistant instance with each of the above appended.

 For example, if you access your Home Assistant instance at `https://ha.example.com`, set each as follows: